Actindo-AG/Documentation/Tasks/UserInterface/01a_List.md

     User to which the task is assigned.

 - *Group*
-    User group to which the event, and all related tasks, is assigned.
+    User group to which the event and all related tasks are assigned.

 - *ID*
     Task identification number.
 The ID number is automatically assigned by the system.